-In our initial investigation of the light front parton gas model, the partons are treated as spin zero classical particles confined inside an isolated hadron.
+In our initial investigation of the light-front parton gas model, the partons are treated as spin-zero classical particles confined inside an isolated bound state.
 These partons reach thermal equilibrium through elastic collisions with each other.
-The Hamiltonian of the thermal system is thus given by the light front kinetic energy.
-The system has a fixed particle number with conserved total light front 3-momentum.
-With less than a dozen partons, the phase space density of such a system is conveniently given by the microcanonical molecular dynamics ensemble~\cite{Lado:1981,ROMAN199653}.
-The PDFs are then obtained through the marginalization of the phase space distributions specified by the ensemble, during which both analytic integrals and the Gibbs sampling algorithm can be applied~\cite{robert1999monte}.
+The Hamiltonian of the thermal system is thus given by the light-front kinetic energy.
+The system has a fixed number of particles with conserved total light-front 3-momentum.
+With less than a dozen partons, the phase-space density of such a system is conveniently given by the microcanonical molecular dynamics ensemble~\cite{Lado:1981,ROMAN199653}.
+The PDFs are then obtained through the marginalization of the phase-space distributions specified by such an ensemble, during which both analytical integrals and the Gibbs sampling algorithm are applied~\cite{robert1999monte}.

-Statistical quantum field theories can be formulated in the grand-canonical ensemble with light front quantization conditions~\cite{Raufeisen:2004dg,Beyer:2005rd,Strauss:2008zx,Raufeisen:2004ju,Raufeisen:2005cp}.
-While in our model that is based on the light front Hamiltonian of classical particles, the microcanonical ensemble gives the joint probability distribution of the phase space variables for all partons.
-Our model could provide insights into not only the transverse momentum distributions of partons accessible through semi-inclusive deep inelastic scattering~\cite{Ji:2004wu}, but also the experimentally observable multi-parton correlations~\cite{Blok:2017alw}.
-For massless partons, our model can be adapted to simulate the gluon distribution in the small-$x$ region~\cite{JalilianMarian:1996xn,GolecBiernat:1998js,GolecBiernat:1999qd,Gelis:2010nm}.
-Additionally, our statistical description has the advantage to bridge thermodynamic properties of hardons through their parton distributions as functions of light front kinematic variables in terms of thermodynamic properties.
+Statistical quantum field theories can be formulated in the grand-canonical ensemble with light-front quantization conditions~\cite{Raufeisen:2004dg,Beyer:2005rd,Strauss:2008zx,Raufeisen:2004ju,Raufeisen:2005cp}.
+However in our model based on the light-front Hamiltonian of classical particles, the microcanonical ensemble directly gives the joint probability distribution of the phase-space variables for all particles.
+Such a description is confirmed by the quantum-field calculation of BLFQ~\cite{Tang:2019gvn,Maris:2020wew,Tang:2020srr}.
+While for massless partons the end-point behavior of the longitudinal momentum-fraction distribution agrees with the quark counting rules~\cite{Ball:2016spl,deTeramond:2018ecg}.
+Our statistical description has the additional advantage of providing phase-space distributions as functions of light-front kinematic variables in terms of thermodynamic properties.

 This article is organized as follows.
-Following this introduction, Sec.~\ref{sc:EVNP_ensemble} defines the light front parton gas model with its phase space distribution given by the microcanonical molecular dynamics ensemble.
-We present the single-particle longitudinal momentum fraction distribution in Sec.~\ref{sc:margin_rho} as our modeling of the PDF.
+Following this introduction, Sec.~\ref{sc:EVNP_ensemble} defines the light-front parton gas model with its phase-space distribution given by the microcanonical molecular dynamics ensemble.
+We present the single-particle longitudinal momentum-fraction distribution in Sec.~\ref{sc:margin_rho} as our modeling of the PDF.
 The summary and concluding remarks are given in Sec.~\ref{sc:summary}.